Trump threatens big tariffs on car imports from EU

 Trump told CNBC that the European Union had to make a deal on trade.
 “They have no choice,” Trump said.

-In a separate interview in Davos with Fox Business News, Trump said the tariffs on EU cars could amount to 25%.
+In a separate interview in Davos with Fox Business Network, Trump said the tariffs on EU cars could amount to 25%.

-"Ultimately it will be very easy because if we can't make a deal, we'll have to put 25% tariffs on their cars," Trump told Fox Business' Maria Bartiromo in an interview here
+“Ultimately it will be very easy because if we can’t make a deal, we’ll have to put 25% tariffs on their cars,” Trump told Fox Business’ Maria Bartiromo in an interview.

 The United States struck a Phase 1 trade deal with China in January, soothing some of the worries which have hampered the world economy in recent time.